 However, website performance also depends upon your server architecture and hosting too.
 You can host your OpenCart website either using any shared hosting or a dedicated server hosting because Opencart is lightweight and requires fewer resources.

-One of the greatest advantages of both the platform is their ability to support multiple languages and currencies.
-When it comes to large database, OpenCart falls short while Magento keeps going.
+One of the greatest advantages of both platforms is their ability to support multiple languages and currencies.
+When it comes to a large database, OpenCart falls short while Magento keeps going.

 This makes Magento be the most picked e-commerce platform by the merchants who are looking forward to expanding business with a large volume of products, customers, transactions, etc.

 Magento also takes a lead in flexibility to extend your business edges.
 The Magento is based on MVC+MVV based architecture.
-It offers a great control and access over the design, content, and functionality.
+It offers great control and access over the design, content, and functionality.

-Because Magento is a brilliant design paradigm embedded with major open source technologies like RequireJS / Knockout.js, composer, symfony2, code standards PSR, dependency standards etc.
+Because Magento is a brilliant design paradigm embedded with major open source technologies like RequireJS / Knockout.js, composer, symfony2, code standards PSR, dependency standards, etc.

-Magento is based on composer with TDD (Test Driven Development )technique.
+Magento is based on a composer with TDD (Test Driven Development )technique.
 The composer is a dependency management tool.
 And TDD is based on Magento Testing Framework(MTF).

-Opencart too includes composer https://github.com/opencart in it’s latest releases.
-But not as feature loaded as Magento.
+Opencart too includes composer https://github.com/opencart in its latest releases.
+But not as feature-loaded as Magento.

-However, Magento provides out of the box hooks/events to extend the functionalities for customizing the Magento.
+However, Magento provides out-of-the-box hooks/events to extend the functionalities for customizing the Magento.
 That’s why you can customize the Magento without making changes in core codes.
 In comparison, Opencart provides fewer events to extend the functionality.

-On the other hand, SEO features like SEO friendly URLs, Meta-information for products and categories, Google Sitemaps, URL rewrites, Description, etc makes Magento a powered SEO-enabled platform.
+On the other hand, SEO features like SEO-friendly URLs, Meta-information for products and categories, Google Sitemaps, URL rewrites, Description, etc make Magento a powered SEO-enabled platform.